 White tea is one of the six types of tea produced from the leaves and leaf buds of Camellia sinensis, the tea plant.
-Black teas are fully oxidized.
 White teas are considered to be the most delicate and exquisite, with very subtle, but refined flavors.
-They lack those sharp grassy notes that can often be found in green teas.Buy White Tea
+They lack those sharp grassy notes that can often be found in green teas.
+White teas are lightly oxidized teas.Buy White Tea

 White tea is processed in the most natural way possible.
 Its manufacturing includes only two steps, WITHERING and DRYING.
 As it is not de-enzymed like green tea, the buds and young leaf shoots of the tea plant plucked for white tea production are handled with great care in order not to damage their structure and so avoid oxidation.
 The withering stage happens in shady sunlight and indoors until the moisture is reduced inside the tea leaf and various aromatic compounds start to form.
 During withering the tea leaves start to oxidize slightly and the oxidation will continue until the leaves are dried, maintaining their natural form.
 Therefore white teas are considered lightly oxidized teas.